 5. The student shall be evaluated with any other valid measurement tool as mutually agreed upon by the district school superintendent of the district in which the student resides and the student’s parent.

-(2) The district school superintendent shall review and accept the results of the annual educational evaluation of the student in a home education program.
+(2) The district school superintendent shall accept the results of the annual educational evaluation of the student in a home education program.
 If the student does not demonstrate educational progress at a level commensurate with her or his ability, the district school superintendent shall notify the parent, in writing, that such progress has not been achieved.
 The parent shall have 1 year from the date of receipt of the written notification to provide remedial instruction to the student.
-At the end of the 1-year probationary period, the student shall be reevaluated as specified in paragraph (1)(c).
+At the end of the 1-year probationary period, the student shall be reevaluated as specified in paragraph (1)(f).
 Continuation in a home education program shall be contingent upon the student demonstrating educational progress commensurate with her or his ability at the end of the probationary period.

 (3) A home education program shall be excluded from meeting the requirements of a school day.